wikimedia/mediawiki-skins-Metrolook/README.md

 Note: Tile 5 to 10 is for when you disable bartile.

 Note: Image setting should be set like this for example $wgMetrolookImage1 = file/to/image or can be set like http://example.com/image.png;

+You can shorten youre site name for the top bar with $wgMetrolookSiteText.
+To set it please enable $wgMetrolookSiteNameText by doing $wgMetrolookSiteNameText = false then set this $wgMetrolookSiteText = 'Enter text here';

 ## Mobile desgn